-Snapshots are still images that are captured from a body-worn DVR while a recording is in progress.
+Snapshots are still images that are captured from a BodyVISION or BWX-100 DVR while a recording is in progress.
 They upload to the server as separate files (that is, separate from the video from which they were captured).
-Snapshots are similar to videos in that they can be searched on, notated with video notations, assigned user metadata, attached to cases, and/ or exported to DVD or other media.
+Snapshots are similar to videos in that they can be searched on, notated with video notations, assigned user metadata, attached to cases, and/or exported to DVD or other media.